nf-core/configs/docs/medair.md

 It will enable Nextflow to manage the pipeline jobs via the `SGE` job scheduler.
 Using this profile, a docker image containing all of the required software will be downloaded, and converted to a Singularity image before execution of the pipeline.

+You will need an account to use the Medair cluster in order to download or run pipelines.
+If in doubt, contact cgg-it.

 ## Download nf-core pipelines

 ### Set-up